zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Dependencies

-Test Case [BASIC01] must have been run.
+Method [Get-Parent-Zone] must have been run and returned "true" for the existence of *Child Zone*

 -------------------------------------------------------------

 ## Method: Get delegation NS names

 ### Method identifier
-**get-del-ns-names**
+**Get-Del-NS-Names** (external)

+(Former Method 2)

 ### Objective

 Obtain the name server names for the given zone (child zone) as defined in the delegation from parent zone.

-This is an external method to be used by test cases.
+This is an external method that can be used by test cases.

 ### Inputs

-* As specified in [get-delegation].
+This method inherits the inputs of method [Get-Del-NS-Names-and-IPs].

 ### Prerequisite

-* As specified in [get-delegation].
+As specified in method [Get-Del-NS-Names-and-IPs].

 ### Ordered description of steps to be taken to execute the method

-1. Get the name server set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by running [get-del-ns-names-and-ips].
+1. Get the name server set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by using method [Get-Del-NS-Names-and-IPs].

 2. Extract the set of name server names from *Name Servers*.